This Is Our Story

 • I regard as impious and detestable the maxim that in matters of government the majority of a people has the right to do everything, and nevertheless I place the origin of all powers in the wishes of the majority.
 Am I in contradiction with myself?
 There exists a general law which has been made, or at least adopted not only by the majority of this or that people but by the majority of all men.
 This law is justice.
 Justice thus forms the limit to the right of each people.
 [Alexis de Tocqueville, Democracy in America (1835), Volume One, Book One, Chapter XV, “Unlimited Power of the Majority and Its Consequences,” Part II, “Tyranny of the Majority”.]

-Human rights is a central liberal value but we would be dishonest if we did not acknowledge that people choose to accord rights to others, and often have chosen not to honor those rights.
-We would also be dishonest if we did not acknowledge that life presents ethical challenges that are not only difficult but practically impossible.
-For example, when a group of people, such as nation, is under attack, some innocent lives may be lost in defense of other innocent lives.
+Human rights is a central liberal value but in fact, people choose to accord rights to others, and often have chosen not to honor those rights.
+Life presents ethical challenges that are not only difficult but practically impossible.
+For example, when a group of people, such as a nation, is under attack, some innocent lives may be lost in defense of other innocent lives.
 Hard as it may be to admit, all ethics are situational, including human rights.

 When a polity adopts a commitment to the rights of living beings, that commitment must be seen in the context of circumstances.
 People may fear that an honest acknowledgement of reality leaves the door too wide open for abuse but history offers little reason to think that people are any more likely to keep an unrealistic commitment.
 History is full of human rights abuses, including in the United States.
 Perhaps by being honest, and by taking our values seriously, we can begin the long road toward an enduring system of justice.